magento/baler/README.md

 4. Run `npm run build` to run the TypeScript compiler and generate a usable copy of `baler`
 5. Run `npm link` in the root of the repository.
 This will instruct `npm` to create a symlink that makes the `baler` binary available in your `$PATH`
 6. Verify you either have `php` available in your `$PATH`, or set the `$BALER_PHP_PATH` environment variable to point to the binary

-### Usage

-1. In a terminal, in either the root or a subdirectory of a Magento 2 installation, run `baler`.
-No configuration is needed

 ### Debugging